nhatuan84/esp32-lcd/README.md

+visit IOTSHARING.COM for more
 the original version is for Arduino, I modified a little to adapt with esp32.

 # Installation #
 Create a new folder called "LiquidCrystal_I2C" under the folder named "libraries" in your Arduino sketchbook folder.